Nilesha12345/Basic_Docker_K8s_NodeServer/docker.md

 `````
 It should reply with "Hii, Welcome to Basic Nodejs Docker and Kubernetes Application" or "Hii Today is Sat May 15 2021 18:40:29 GMT+0000 (Coordinated Universal Time)"

-4.Now you application is Up and Running.
+4. Now you application is Up and Running.

 You can also perform Post call via postman with Following URL with any json body
 `````
 http://localhost:9000/post
 ``````
-You can find more commands in [Docker.txt](./Commands/docker.txt)
+You can find more commands in [Docker](./Commands/docker.txt)